Joshhhuaaa/EnhancedSCCTVersus/README.md

 ---

 ### 3D-Analyze build (3DA)
 This is an alternate build that uses 3D-Analyze to fix the broken dynamic lights on modern PCs.
-It is usually only recommended if having mouse issues with dgVoodoo2 or if you would like to use windowed mode.
+3D-Analyze is usually only recommended if having mouse issues with dgVoodoo2 or if you would like to use windowed mode.

 - After downloading Enhanced SCCT Versus, extract the contents, and you should have a Enhanced SCCT Versus folder.
 You can place it anywhere you like, it's portable.
 - Run the command script, `Play SCCT_Versus.cmd` to begin playing.

 The command script is in the root directory, it configures and runs the game executable under 3D-Analyze to fix the lighting.

----

-### dgVoodoo2, Widescreen build (DGWS) [experimental]
-This is an experimental build designed to run the game in 16:9 resolution without stretching the image.
-The HUD has been fully scaled and repositioned to support 16:9.

-- After downloading Enhanced SCCT Versus, extract the contents, and you should have a Enhanced SCCT Versus folder.
-You can place it anywhere you like, it's portable.
-- Run the game executable, `SCCT_Versus.exe` in the System folder to begin playing.
-- If needed, adjust your resolution using dgWidescreen.ini in the System folder.

-#### Known Issues
-The Widescreen build has several issues that will likely never be fixed, it is currently unsupported.
-- To prevent stretching, this build zooms into the game while on a higher resolution than your native, adjusting the HUD to be in your view.
-As a result, the menu will be cropped.
-- Due to zooming into the game, some of the user interface in-game will appear larger, including text chat messages, "Sleeping" text as Mercenary, and Enhanced Reality objective icons.
--  As a Mercenary, Sniper Mode's field of view is not scaled correctly to the original 4:3 image, it is too zoomed in.

 ---